III.E. Patent and Tangible Research Property Policies and Procedures

 2.1.2 Disclosure and Review.
 INVENTORS shall file INVENTION DISCLOSURES for all INVENTIONS covered by the PATENT POLICY promptly with the PENN CENTER FOR INNOVATION (PCI) at the University.
 PCI shall direct the review and management of the INVENTIONS under procedures and practices monitored by the EXECUTIVE COMMITTEE.
 PCI will undertake the review of the INVENTION DISCLOSURE within thirty (30) business days after the submission is completed, or, if requested by one or more INVENTORS, PCI will use reasonable efforts to undertake the review sooner if necessary to facilitate an upcoming publication, presentation or other public disclosure which could adversely affect whether to pursue patent protection.
 PCI will convey its determination of whether the University wishes to retain title to and pursue a patent application on an INVENTION as soon as practicable, in writing, after completing its review of a completed INVENTION DISCLOSURE submission and use reasonable efforts to convey such decision to all INVENTORS within three (3) months after receiving a complete INVENTION DISCLOSURE submission.
 If the University wishes to retain title to an INVENTION, upon the request of the INTELLECTUAL PROPERTY ADMINISTRATOR (IPA), an INVENTOR shall sign all documents necessary for the University to protect an INVENTION, file patent application(s), comply with applicable law in connection with such INVENTION and confirm in writing the INVENTOR’S prior assignment to the University of all right, title and interest in and to such INVENTION.

-2.1.3 Inventions Outside the Policy.
-If a faculty member, emeritus faculty, visiting faculty, other visitor using research facilities, researcher, adjunct faculty, postdoctoral employee or trainee, graduate student, undergraduate student, or salaried employee (an INDI-VIDUAL) believes that a given INVENTION was made outside the scope of the PATENT POLICY, the INDIVIDUAL shall provide the IPA with a written statement of the circumstances leading to the making of the INVENTION.
+2.1.3 Inventions Outside the PATENT POLICY.
+If a faculty member, emeritus faculty, visiting faculty, other visitor using research facilities, researcher, adjunct faculty, postdoctoral employee or trainee, graduate student, undergraduate student, or salaried employee (an INDIVIDUAL) believes that a given INVENTION was made outside the scope of the PATENT POLICY, the INDIVIDUAL shall provide the IPA with a written statement of the circumstances leading to the making of the INVENTION.
 If, after reviewing the facts, the IPA determines that the INVENTION falls outside the scope of the PATENT POLICY, the IPA shall confirm in writing within thirty (30) days after receiving such written statement that the University has no right, title and interest to the INVENTION.
 If the facts are equivocal, or if the IPA believes that such INVENTION falls under the PATENT POLICY, the matter of ownership will be referred by the IPA or the INDIVIDUAL to the APPEALS BOARD, and the APPEALS BOARD shall make a recommendation to the President concerning ownership.
-Nothing in this PATENT POLICY is intended to imply or assume that an emeritus faculty member is making or has made a SUBSTANTIAL USE OF UNIVERSITY RESOURCES or imply or assume that an emeritus faculty member's invention falls under or outside the scope of this PATENT POLICY.
+Nothing in this PATENT POLICY is intended to imply or assume that an emeritus faculty member is making or has made a SUBSTANTIAL USE OF UNIVERSITY RESOURCES or imply or assume that an emeritus faculty member’s invention falls under or outside the scope of this PATENT POLICY.

 If an INDIVIDUAL makes an INVENTION which is outside the scope of the PATENT POLICY, and the IPA (or, if appealed, the President) agrees that such INVENTION is outside the scope of the PATENT POLICY, such INDIVIDUAL may request in writing to use the services of PCI in connection with the assessment, protection and/or commercialization of such INVENTION.
-PCI, in its sole discretion, may decline or may elect to use its personnel and services with respect to such INVENTION, on the condition that:
+PCI, in its sole discretion, may decline or may elect to use its personnel and services with respect to such INVENTION, on the condition that: (1) the INDIVIDUAL makes ASSIGNMENT to the University in a writing deemed sufficient by PCI; and (2) the INDIVIDUAL shall be deemed to be an INVENTOR and such invention shall be deemed to be an INVENTION within the scope of this PATENT POLICY, for all purposes (including but not limited to distributions), effective as of the date of ASSIGNMENT.
+The use of PCI shall be deemed to be a SUBSTANTIAL USE OF UNIVERSITY RESOURCES.
+PCI’s decision to decline shall not be reviewable by the APPEALS BOARD

 2.1.4 Student Inventions.